 It makes accounting easier

-When it comes time for your accountant (or yourself!) to review prior payments, mobile rent payments are easy to export right to Quickbooks or spreadsheets from RentRedi.
+When it comes time for your accountant (or yourself!) to review prior payments, mobile rent payments are easy to export right to Quickbooks Online or spreadsheets from RentRedi.
 Let’s face it, accounting isn’t always fun, but not having to scramble or search through papers for payment history.

 You can accept partial or block mobile rent payments